Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.

 To make your project more like

 characters around the scene.

-In this video, you will use “move” blocks to add drama to the story.
+In this video, you will use move blocks

-To start, select a sprite to move.
+To start, select the sprite to move.